Health effects of hazardous substances

 Notifications peaked in 2009, with around 50 lead absorption cases associated with repainting the Auckland Harbour Bridge.
 This was drawn to the attention of the then Department of Labour (now Worksafe NZ) who revised their Guidelines for the Medical Surveillance of Lead Workers in 2011.
 These guidelines state that employers must ensure that medical surveillance is provided to all workers involved in lead work.

-There were 104 notifications related to hazardous substances in 2016, this was a significant increase compared to 61 notifications in 2015.
+There were 107 notifications related to hazardous substances in 2017, in comparison to 105 notifications in 2016.

 Fire and Emergency New Zealand attends around 1,200 hazardous substances incidents every year

 From 2009 to 2016, Fire and Emergency New Zealand attended 9,918 hazardous substances incidents (Table 1).
 This is an average of about 1,239 incidents every year.
 The highest number of incidents (1,436) was reported in 2010 followed by 1,354 incidents in 2015.

 There was a drop in the number of incidents in 2011 and 2012 due to industrial action.